 Taking breaks was and often is difficult for me.
 If you’ve done creative work before, you know that stepping away from it can be vital for inspiration to take root.
 Leaning heavily to a task-oriented Type-A, taking a break feels like admitting defeat.
 I went for a walk to clear my head.

 There it was.
 That familiar sigh that a part of me felt a little ashamed of each time it would escape my airways.
-That sigh of hoping to set up a house someday, of hoping this entrepreneurial thing wasn’t a joke or a waste of time, all the while knowing we’d probably still do it all over again because we still felt there was something of value, of God, in this awkward thing we were doing.
+That sigh of hoping to have a house someday, of hoping this entrepreneurial thing wasn’t a joke or a waste of time, all the while knowing we’d probably still do it all over again because we still felt there was something of value, of God, in this awkward thing we were doing.

 But that sigh.